ichilton/fog/lib/fog/bigv/README.md

   >
 ```

-This, like servers acts like an array:
+This (like servers) acts like an array:

 ```ruby
 >> server.discs.count